ramohse/ramohse.github.io/_posts/2017-01-24-teen-pregnancy.md

 image: /images/2016-01-23-Teen-Pregnancy/teen_preg_icon.png
 ---

-## Intro: That's... a Lot of Money.
+## Overview

 **The good news**--from 2007 to 2014, teen pregnancy rates within the U.S. (defined as live births per 1,000 births to women 15-19 years of age) have fallen from [41.5 to 24.2](https://www.cdc.gov/teenpregnancy/about/), a reduction of 42%.

 **The bad news**--[relative to other developed Western countries](http://www.dailymail.co.uk/news/article-2794234/uk-highest-rate-teen-pregnancies-western-europe-despite-25-fall-decade.html) the U.S. is still exceedingly high, nearly double the rates of the European Union as a whole.
 Though the map below is as of 2009, the relative disparities between countries persist as of more recent data:

+### Global Teen Pregnancy Rates, 2000-2009

 ![Global Teen Pregnancy Rates, 2009](https://github.com/ramohse/ramohse.github.io/blob/master/images/2016-01-23-Teen-Pregnancy/global_birth_rates.jpg?raw=true)